w3c/wai-resource-template/content/index.md

   path: content/index.md    # Add the language shortcode to the middle of the filename, for example: content/index.fr.md
 permalink: /link/to/page/   # Add the language shortcode to the end, with no slash at end, for example: /link/to/page/fr

+# NEW: 3 navigation lines below are only needed for multi-page resources where you have previous and next at the bottom; otherwise delete these 3 lines. [@@SLH To Do: figure out if need to add lang here, too, and if this replaces ‘order’ from older resources?]
+navigation:
+  previous: /path/to/previous/file/
+  next: /path/to/next/file/

 ref: /link/to/page/   # Translators, do not change this
 changelog: /@@/changelog/
 acknowledgements: /@@/acknowledgements/  # NEW: delete if don’t have a separate acknowledgements page.
 And delete it in the footer below.